Conio.h

 This header declares several useful library functions for performing "istream input and output" from a program.
 Most C compilers that target DOS, Windows 3.x, Phar Lap, DOSX, OS/2, or Win32 have this header and supply the associated library functions in the default C library.
 Most C compilers that target UNIX and Linux do not have this header and do not supply the library functions.
 Some embedded systems or cc65 use a conio-compatible library.

 The library functions declared by conio.h vary somewhat from compiler to compiler.
-As originally implemented in Lattice C, the various functions mapped directly to the first few DOS INT 21H functions.
+As originally implemented in Lattice C, the various functions mapped directly to few of the first DOS INT 21H functions.
 The library supplied with Borland's Turbo C did not use the DOS API but instead accessed video RAM directly for output and used BIOS interrupt calls.
 This library also has additional functions inspired from the successful Turbo Pascal one.

 Compilers that target non-DOS operating systems, such as Linux or OS/2, provide similar solutions; the unix-related curses library is very common here.
 Another example is SyncTERM's ciolib.
 The version of conio.h done by DJ Delorie for the GO32 extender is particularly extensive.